priyanshubiswas-tech/fifa-tactica/frontend/README.md

 ## Vercel

 `vercel.json` adds the same SPA rewrite (`/(.*) -> /index.html`) as `nginx.conf`, since Vercel's static hosting has no equivalent by default and 404s on any client-side route otherwise.
-Deploy with `VITE_BACKEND_URL` and `VITE_API_KEY` passed as build-time env (`--build-env`, since Vite only bakes vars in at build) pointing at a publicly reachable backend — see the root README's [Deployment: Vercel + Cloudflare Tunnel](../README.md#deployment-vercel--cloudflare-tunnel) for the full walkthrough, including the CORS/cookie/SSO-protection gotchas.
+Deploy with `VITE_BACKEND_URL` and `VITE_API_KEY` passed as build-time env (`--build-env`, since Vite only bakes vars in at build) pointing at a publicly reachable backend, see the root README's [Deployment: Vercel + Cloudflare Tunnel](../README.md#deployment-vercel--cloudflare-tunnel) for the full walkthrough, including the CORS/cookie/SSO-protection gotchas.